Tuesday, November 12th, 2019

 As you may have heard in the news in the past week, McDonalds’ CEO, Steve Easterbrook, was dismissed because of what was considered, under company policy, to be an inappropriate relationship with an employee.

-For the first time in 19 years, more chief executives were dismissed for ethical lapses than for financial performance or board struggles in 2018, according to a study by one of the PWC’s units that analysed chief executive turnovers in the world’s 2,500 largest companies.
+For the first time in the 19-year history of a PWC study analysing why top executives leave in the world’s 2,500 largest companies, dismissals of CEOs for ethical lapses were a higher proportion than dismissals for poor financial performance or because of board tussles.
 In the burger chain’s case, the board voted to terminate Mr Easterbrook’s employment contract after investigating his relationship with an employee, which violated company policy.
 However, regardless of your personal views on the necessity of Mr Easterbrook’s dismissal, we must ask whether he has any form of legal redress in employment law.
 Was Mr Easterbrook unfairly dismissed?

 As with the majority of employment law, this is not a straightforward question and requires contextual knowledge of the situation.
 Whether the dismissal was fair will ultimately hinge on whether McDonalds conducted a procedurally fair process when investigating and making the determination that dismissal was the appropriate course of action to take.